website

 Frequently Asked Questions (FAQ)

-How tight should targeted support feel?
+5. How tight should a targeted lumbar support feel?

-It should feel firmly anchored around your pelvis (the bony structure just above your hips), not heavily squeezing your stomach.
+A targeted lumbar support should feel firmly anchored around your pelvis (the bony structure just above your hips), not heavily squeezing your stomach.
 You should still be able to breathe deeply and comfortably from your diaphragm.

 Your Next Step in the Discovery Journey